koletzilla/Desayuna_ciencia_2016/readme.md

 Desayuna con la ciencia (Breakfast with science) is an event that that took place at the Polytechnic School of Cáceres, University of Extremadura (Spain).

-This proyect is just an one-day work with the objetive of to show children how sensors and Arduino work.
+This proyect is just an one-day work with the objetive of to teach children how sensors and Arduino work.
 It uses a Raspberry Pi connected to 3 different Arduino Boards.
 The children can touch the sensors and see how the values changes and others things happens. it still has work to be done, I will improve the project for the next events.

 It uses: